The-Marcy-Lab-School/8-2-0-assignment/README.md

 ## Getting Started

+### Postgres Setup

+Before we begin, check out the [Postgres Setup](https://github.com/The-Marcy-Lab-School/postgres-setup) instructions.
+You can refer to these setup steps later if you need to change any of your Postgres settings.

+Once you have set up Postgres, make sure that the Postgres server is running.

+Then, connect to your Postgres server using either
+* The terminal and the `psql` command
+* TablePlus

+Finally, create a new database called `sql_practice`.

-### Setup
+### Knex Setup

 In this assignment, we're using a package called [knex](https://knexjs.org) (sounds like "connect" but "conneX").
 Knex is a tool that let's us execute SQL queries using JavaScript.
-We'll talk more about it later in the week, but for now, all you need to do is tell Knex how to connect to your Postgres database.

-Let's get set up!

 In order for Knex to connect to our database, we need to provide: